 During our four days together, we will address the changes to our AP English Literature curriculum and work with the new rubric for grading the national exam, effective June 2020.
 We will analyze multiple-choice questions from previous AP English Literature exams, noting the minor adjustments that College Board has made to the multiple-choice section of the exam.
 You will be given the opportunity to draft a syllabus that meets the new curricular requirements, emphasizing equitable access as a guiding principle.
 Both new and experienced teachers should profit from our focus on classroom strategies for teaching poetry, fiction, and drama.
 We will explore methods for improving students’ composition and critical thinking skills.
 We will learn how to apply the many new resources College Board has added on-line: the Unit Guides, expanded AP Question Bank, and Progress Dashboard.
 During the week, participants will develop a lesson plan to share with the other participants.

-There will be three AP Economics workshops geared towards the varying needs of different teachers.
+There will be two AP Economics workshops geared towards the varying needs of different teachers.
 Each will focus on the CollegeBoard course descriptions as the basis of the week’s activities while also providing insight on the AP exam development and grading.
-The two course-specific weeks will present the fundamental content of each respective course; the combined workshop will examine the more challenging components of each course with extra time devoted to lesson plan development.
-All three workshops will emphasize varying instruction, effective assessment strategies, and incorporation of technology and economic simulations consistent with the given curriculum, as well as an in-depth examination of the CED and AP Classroom resources.
+The two course-specific weeks will present the fundamental content of each respective course.
+The workshops will emphasize varying instruction, effective assessment strategies, and incorporation of technology and economic simulations consistent with the given curriculum, as well as an in-depth examination of the CED and AP Classroom resources.

 This course is for those who intend to teach AP U.S. History or have taught it for several years.
 We will focus on organizing a course, developing a syllabus, selecting students, choosing textbooks/sources, writing test questions, using media, and the expectations of the AP Reading.
 Participants will create units, supplemental materials on art/architecture, and address changes in the test and course content due to the Course Redesign.